Noel-96/PersonalBugLog/README.md

 # Bug Entry  #3
 ## Context
-attempting to tun a kotlin project, i ran into the following error.
+attempting to run a kotlin project, i ran into the following error.

 ## Name Of Error:
 ```